- Returns and refunds

 Military sizes are more accurate than civilian sizes in general.
 If you measure yourself carefully, you'll get fitting clothing.
-There's no reason to order online, at least if you're ordering from Varusteleka.
+There's no reason not to order online, at least if you're ordering from Varusteleka.

 - Overall length is measured with shoes off.

 - Waist is measured at the navel.

 - Chest is measured just below the armpits.

 - Inner seam, in trousers is the seam of the leg, that runs from the crotch to the ankle.
 It's usually measured from your pants, not from your body.

 - When taking measurements, don't add some just to be sure.
 Take the exact numbers.
 If you seem to get varied results, measure yourself five times and get the average.

 - As in almost every country in the world, we give our information in the metric system.
 If you find this hard, use an online conversion software.
 Best idea would be to find out metric numbers for your own measurements, so you only need to use the conversion once.

 International size charts

 Different apparel use different size systems.
 Below are some of our most common size systems deciphered: